-The term "furnishings" refers to housing furniture in the common areas of UH and individual module/sleeping room/space to include: linens; electronics; appliances such as washers, dryers, and refrigerators; and other housing furniture not attached to the building.
+The term "furnishings" refers to government provided furnishings in the common areas of UH and individual module/sleeping room/space to include: linens; electronics; appliances such as washers, dryers, and refrigerators; and other housing furniture not attached to the building.
+UH furnishings are typically should not remove from individual module/sleeping room/spaces unless it is turned in as excess or unserviceable.